MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-dnsserviceIpoutofservicecidr.md

 ## Symptoms

-An AKS cluster create fails, and you receive a `DnsServiceIpOutOfServiceCidr` error message.
+An AKS cluster create operation fails, and you receive a `DnsServiceIpOutOfServiceCidr` error message.

 >`(DnsServiceIpOutOfServiceCidr) The DNS service IP 10.0.0.10 is out of the range defined by service CIDR 10.200.0.0/16.`

 - **Code**: `DnsServiceIpOutOfServiceCidr`
 - **Message**: The DNS service IP 10.0.0.10 is out of the range defined by service CIDR 10.200.0.0/16.